Dario trained at Italia Conti, graduating in 2013. He represented Italia Conti at the Sam Wanamaker Festival 2013 & Carleton Hobbs Radio Awards 2013.

 Dario was nominated for Best Male at The Off West End Awards 2016 for his 5-star performance in the West End transfer of Sid.

-He has just finished in Penthouse, at Edinburgh Fringe 2017 and will next be seen on screen playing a guest lead in Damned on Channel 4.
+He was in Penthouse, at Edinburgh Fringe 2017 and will next be seen on screen playing a guest lead in Damned on Channel 4.

 Dario Coates cast in Penthouse at Edinburgh Fringe 2017.

 Dario Coates has completed filming a guest lead in the new series of Channel 4’s Damned.

 Dario Coates nominated for Best Male at the Offies 2016

 Dario Coates is nominated for ‘Best Male’ at the Off West End Awards, for his 5 star performance in Sid.

 5 star reviews for Dario Coates in 'Sid'

 Dario Coates’ one-man show Sid enjoys continued success, receiving 5 star reviews for it’s West End transfer.